alexsavin/shareholdergame-core/README.md

 # shareholdergame-core
-The core of the game "Shareholder"
+The core module of the game "Shareholder"